zloirock/core-js/packages/core-js-compat/README.md

   targets,                      // object with targets for each module } = require('core-js-compat')({
   targets: '> 1%',              // browserslist query or object of minimum environment versions to support, see below
-  modules: [                    // optional modules list / filter - regex, sting or an array of them:
+  modules: [                    // optional list / filter of modules - regex, sting or an array of them:
     'core-js/actual',           // - an entry point
     'esnext.array.unique-by',   // - a module name (or just a start of a module name) /^web\./,                   // - regex that a module name must satisfy ],
+  exclude: [                    // optional list / filter of modules to exclude, the signature is similar to `modules` option
+    'web.atob',
+  ],
   version: '3.21',              // used `core-js` version, by default - the latest });